mouseless/learn-nuxt/migrations.md

 The `@nuxtjs/eslint-config-typescript` module is sufficient by itself, so other modules have been removed from eslint.

-For eslint to work, you can run it in the prepare script in `package.json` with `npx eslint .` or if you have added eslint to dependencies, you can run it with `eslint .` before build.
+For eslint to work, you can run it in the setup script in `package.json` with `npx eslint .` or if you have added eslint to dependencies, you can run it with `eslint .` before build.